Peppermint Tea When Breastfeeding – Benefits and Side Effects

 6. Interacts With Drugs

-Peppermint tea while nursing does not go hand in hand since it inhibits the formation of breast milk.
+Breastfeeding and peppermint tea do not go hand in hand since it inhibits the formation of breast milk.
 Consult your doctor before drinking peppermint tea or taking supplements.
 When breastfeeding moms desire to wean or dry up their milk production, they commonly drink peppermint tea.
 Rooibos tea is a healthy tea to take throughout the breastfeeding period.
-It’s a caffeine-free tea low in tannins, which means it won’t harm either the mother or the baby.
+It’s a caffeine-free tea low in tannins, which means it won’t harm the mother or the baby.
+We hope that this post provides you with the necessary information on the subject.

 Also Read: